kayinleong/kitahack2025-comp/README.md

    ```
 ##  Innovation Part

-KL2PEN is designed to close key gaps in existing job search platforms by offering features that are rarely—or never—provided by mainstream platforms, delivering an all-in-one solution.
+KL2PEN is designed to close key gaps in existing job search platforms by offering features that are rarely or never provided by mainstream platforms, delivering an all-in-one solution.
 This makes our platform uniquely innovative and inclusive.

-We support users at **every step of their job-seeking journey**—from discovery to preparation to application.
+We support users at **every step of their job-seeking journey**, from discovery to preparation to application.

 ### Key Innovations